 Kaitlin Murphy-Knudsen, FL

 Kaitlin is a ghostwriter, writing coach, award-winning fiction writer, and poet.
-She has been published in Newsweek, The Washington Post and many other large publications.
+She has been published in Newsweek, The Washington Post and many other publications.
 Her joy in this work is in listening for that unique imprint that is another person’s voice and working with the author to bring that voice to paper.
 Holding a bachelor’s degree in Psychology from Columbia University and a master’s in Secondary English Education from New York University, Kaitlin has a 25-year career in education and communication.
 She has taught writing in various locations, including colleges, a military base in Japan, and a state incarceration facility, where she taught spiritual writing.
 She currently lives outside Tampa, Florida.

 As a StoryTerrace writer, Kaitlin interviews customers and turns their life stories into books.
 Get to know her better by reading her autobiographical anecdote below.